lmcapacho/open-hardware-software/README.md

 1. Fork this repository.
 2. Add a new entry in `index.json`.
-3. Create a Markdown file in `tools/` with details.
-4. Open a Pull Request.
+3. Open a Pull Request.

 Or open an [Issue](https://github.com/lmcapacho/open-hardware-software/issues) to suggest a tool.